 Does the Type of Felony Make a Difference?

 Yes, the type of felony does make a difference.

 The exact requirements for an electrician license differ somewhat depending on the state.
 Typically, state regulations indicate that certain convictions are not eligible for licensing.

 - Against property like theft or burglary

 What do you think about this blog post?
 Have you or someone you know been in the situation of trying to get an electrician license with a felony?
-What was that like for him or her, and how did he or she achieve success?
+What was that like, and what happened?
 Please tell us in the comments below.